-The insurance industry is a major U.S. employer, providing some 2.9 million jobs in 2020 that encompass a wide variety of careers, including engineering and data science, human resources, public relations and financial analysts.
-Some jobs, such as claims adjusters, actuaries and insurance underwriters, are unique to the insurance industry.
-But other roles are also needed, such as art historians and drone pilots, for example.
-For further information consult the Bureau of Labor Statistics’ Occupational Outlook Handbook, which includes these entries:
+The insurance industry is a major U.S. employer, providing some 2.9 million jobs in 2022 that encompass a wide variety of careers, including engineering and data science, human resources, public relations, and financial analysts.
+Some jobs, including claims adjusters, actuaries and insurance underwriters, are unique to the insurance industry.
+But other roles are also needed, such as art historians and drone pilots.
+For further information, consult the Bureau of Labor Statistics’ Occupational Outlook Handbook, which includes these entries:

-The Bureau of Labor Statistics has information on diversity in the workplace by industry, including insurance, at http://www.bls.gov/cps/cpsaat18.htm.
-It has information on diversity by occupation, including insurance sales agents, claims adjusters, insurance claims and policy processing clerks, insurance underwriters and actuaries posted at http://www.bls.gov/cps/cpsaat11.htm.
+The Bureau of Labor Statistics (BLS) has information on diversity in the workplace by industry, including insurance.
+(See Insurance carriers and related activities under the Financial activities heading).
+Additionally, BLS has information on diversity by occupation, including insurance sales agents, claims adjusters, insurance claims and policy processing clerks, insurance underwriters and actuaries here.

 Remote working continues to be prevalent as 56 percent of full-time U.S. employees, more than 70 million workers, said their job could be done working remotely from home, according to Gallup.
 Five in 10 are working a hybrid schedule (part of their week at home and part on-site), three in 10 are exclusively working remotely, and two in 10 are working entirely on site.